lthms/soap.coffee-lthms/site/posts/RewritingInCoq.md

 ## Equivalence Relations and Rewriting

-So here we are, with our ad-hoc definition of gate equivalence.
+So here we are, with our ad hoc definition of gate equivalence.
 We can use `symmetry`{.coq}, `reflexivity`{.coq} and `transitivity`{.coq} along with `gate_eq`{.coq} and it works fine because we have told Coq `gate_eq`{.coq} is indeed an equivalence relation for `Gate`{.coq}.